davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 }
 ```

 Note the use of `@tags` in the Javadocs comments.
 Go ahead and add comments to the new constructor and method that you wrote for this lab.
+If your method or constructor requires multiple input parameters, then you should list each `@param` in your Javadocs comment on a separate line.

 #### Grading